 Offline Data Augmentation

-Offline Data Augmentation is currently only designed for object-detection datasets using KITTI or COCO format.

-Training a deep neural network can be a daunting task, and the most important component of training a model is the data.
-Acquiring curated and annotated datasets is often a manual process involving thousands of person-hours of painstaking labelling.
-Even if the data is carfully collected and planned, it is very difficult to estimate all the corner cases that a network can have, and repeating the process of collecting missing data and annotating it is very expensive and has long turnover times.
+Training a deep neural network can be a daunting task and the most important component of training a model is the data.
+Acquiring curated and annotated dataset can be a very tiring and manual process involving thousands of man hours of painstaking labelling.
+In spite of planning and collecting data, it is very difficult to estimate all the corner cases that a network may go through.
+Repeating the process of collecting the missing data and annotating is very expensive and has long turnover times.

 Spatial augmentation